Home Courses Psychology and Counselling BSc (Hons) Developmental and Education Psychology

 Biological Psychology

-This module explores the study of development and maturation in cognitive, personality and social processes, as well as introduces you to basic theory, research findings and methods of investigation in childhood, adolescence and lifespan development.
+This module will introduce you to basic theory, research findings and methods of investigation in behavioural genetics, neuroscience and neuropsychology.

-Forest Schools Principles and Practices
+Forest Schools: Principles and Practices

-A forest school is a journey of self-discovery and awareness in the outdoors in which participants are given the freedom to explore their surroundings, themselves and others through their curiosity and imagination.
+A Forest School is a journey of self-discovery and awareness in the outdoors in which participants are given the freedom to explore their surroundings, themselves and others through their curiosity and imagination.

 The approach is heralded by some as inspirational but described by others as re-branding of old ideas giving questionable impact.
+This module explores principles that underpin the Forest School approach and reflects on evidence for its effectiveness.

 Creativity, Technology and Learning